troperville

 "You know, whenever I'm with you I can't help but feel like a fool for taking things so seriously."

-Also known as the comic relief or the Funny Guy.
-A character whose primary role in the show is to relieve tension with oddball and/or hysterical antics.
-He has a job to do, but doesn't get into the thick of things and can stay somewhat detached.
-Due to the fact their purpose is to relieve tension, they almost always have immunity to dying when compared to the other characters.
-A guaranteed sign that the series is suffering from Cerebus Syndrome or that things are just going to go to Hell from here is to see whether this character either dies or has a complete and utter meltdown, no matter how deserved.
+A character whose primary role in the show is to relieve tension with oddball and/or hysterical, buffoonish antics.
+They have a job to do, but don't get into the thick of things and can stay somewhat detached.
+Since their purpose is to relieve tension, they almost always have immunity to dying when compared to the other characters.
+A guaranteed sign that the series is suffering from Cerebus Syndrome or that things are just going to go to Hell from here is to see whether this character either dies, leaves/is left behind or has a complete and utter meltdown, no matter how deserved.

-The term comes from Sam Rockwell's "Guy Fleegman" character in the movie Galaxy Quest (who, in a non-genreblind example of Lampshade Hanging, is afraid that he is only a Red Shirt, until another character ("Fred Kwan") suggests that maybe he is instead the "plucky comic relief"), which of course was spoofing the television show Star Trek.
+The term comes from Sam Rockwell's "Guy Fleegman" character in the movie Galaxy Quest (who, in a non-genre blind example of Lampshade Hanging, is afraid that he is only a Red Shirt, until another character suggests that maybe he is instead the "plucky comic relief"), which of course is spoofing the television show Star Trek.

 In some cases, similar to Stupid Boss.
-Many sidekicks fit this description as well.
-Also see Amusing Alien, for otherworldly characters whose only purpose is comedy.
-Finally See The Face, where they have a purprose greater than comedy.
+Many sidekicks fit this description, as well.
+See Amusing Alien for otherworldly characters whose only purpose is comedy.
+See The Face for where they have a purpose greater than comedy.
+Compare Cloudcuckoolander (whereas the humor comes out of sheer eccentricities rather than just being comical, and it can sometimes go hand in hand with each other).

 open/close all folders